vfmd/vfmd.github.io/index.md

 implementations of Markdown, created for different purposes and for different platforms.
-An important reason why that's not the case now is because Markdown has no spec - what exists, for the original Markdown, and for the other variants, is a userguide that tells us how to write in Markdown, not a spec that tells us unambiguously how Markdown should be interpreted.
+An important reason why that's not the case now is because Markdown has no spec - what exists, for the original Markdown, and for the other variants, is a syntax guide that tells us how to write in Markdown, not a spec that tells us unambiguously how Markdown should be interpreted.

 For more details on the motivation behind vfmd, see [Introducing vfmd].